SatelliteQE/betelgeuse/docs/index.rst

 test-case command
 +++++++++++++++++

-Creates/Updates test cases in polarion.
+Creates/Updates test cases in Polarion.
 This command performs the following
 steps:

 - Testimony is called to parse the test cases.